gohugoio/hugoDocs/content/en/hosting-and-deployment/hosting-on-github/index.md

 In the future, whenever you push a change from your local repository, GitHub will rebuild your site and deploy the changes.

+Step 11
+: If you aren't using your own SCSS, you won't need dart-sass or NodeJS installed.
+You can comment out the steps named "Install Dart Sass" and "Install Node.js dependencies".
+These steps add a significant amount of the time to the build process and will cause more load on those projects' resources.
+It also makes your own builds more likely to fail if, for example, the Snap store is unavailable.

 ## Additional resources

 - [Learn more about GitHub Actions](https://docs.github.com/en/actions)